vincentarelbundock/Rdatasets/doc/Ecdat/rst/Treatment.rst

 Programs with Experimental Data”, *American Economic Review*, 604–620.

 Dehejia, R.H. and S. Wahba (1999) “Causal Effects in Nonexperimental
-Studies: reevaluating the Evaluation of Training Programs”, *Jasa*, 1053–1062.
+Studies: reevaluating the Evaluation of Training Programs”, *JASA*, 1053–1062.

 Dehejia, R.H. and S. Wahba (2002) “Propensity-score Matching Methods for